 Education World is committed to bringing educators the practical tools they need to make good decisions, engage in effective leadership and implement strategies that work.
-This excerpt The following excerpt from So What Do They Really Know?
+The following excerpt from So What Do They Really Know?
 Assessment That Informs Teaching and Learning looks at grading practices that reflect real-life learning and the beliefs that guide Cris Tovani’s philosophy.

 Beliefs that Drive Grading Practices